 How to do it:

-• Lie down comfortably on your back and place your BE Buddy™ on your belly.
+- Lie down comfortably on your back and place your BE Buddy® on your belly.

-• Feel your shoulders, arms, hands, back, legs and feet.
+- Feel your shoulders, arms, hands, back, legs, and feet relax.

-• Feel the weight of the BE Buddy™ on your belly.
+- Notice the weight of the BE Buddy® on your belly.

-• Keep breathing, expanding your belly like a balloon on an inhale, and back down, exhaling all of the air out.
+- Keep breathing, filling up your belly like a balloon, and back down, letting all the air out of your belly.

 Ask children to reflect on how this exercise made them feel.
 Use questions like:

-• Did you feel your BE Buddy™ move up and down?
+- Did you feel your BE Buddy® move up and down?